 Amazon's pricey 'Lord of the Rings' TV series to launch Sept 2022

-LOS ANGELES, Aug 2 (Reuters) - Amazon's multi-million dollar TV version of "The Lord of the Rings" will launch in September 2022, Amazon Studios said on Monday.
+LOS ANGELES (Reuters) - Amazon’s multi-million dollar TV version of “The Lord of the Rings” will launch in September 2022, Amazon Studios said on Monday.

 The streaming platform said filming on the first season has wrapped in New Zealand, and it released the first images of the show.